charles-001/dolphie/README.md

 ## Record & Replay

 Dolphie is capable of recording your live session data that can be used in a future replay if needed.
-To begin recording, specify the `--record` and you're all set!
+To begin recording, specify the `--record` option along with `--replay-dir` and you're good to go!
 The data will be saved in a SQLite database compressed with ZSTD for efficient storage management.

 If you want to revisit a moment from the recorded live session, you can load the replay by using the `--replay-file` option or the `Tab Setup` modal.
 This functionality allows you to navigate the recorded data as if you were observing it in real-time.
 The replay interface features intuitive controls for stepping backward, moving forward, playing/pausing, and jumping to specific timestamps.
 While some commands or features may be restricted in replay mode, all core functionalities for effective review and troubleshooting remain accessible.